GoogleCloudPlatform/terraform-folding-at-home/README.md

 2. Access one of the new instances via CLI.
   * First, make sure you have IAP SSH permissions for your instances by [following these instructions](https://cloud.google.com/nat/docs/gce-example#step_4_create_ssh_permissions_for_your_test_instance)
   * Type `gcloud compute ssh [INSTANCE_NAME] --zone [INSTANCE_ZONE]` to SSH to the instance you took note previously.
-Since instances are created without external IP, this will default to using IAP access.
+Since instances are created without external IP, this will default to using IAP tunnel.

 3. View Folding@home container logs
   * Once logged in, retrieve container name via `docker ps`